Cycling's best free and paid apps: There's a lot more than just Strava

 Cyclemeter

-This comprehensive fitness app utilises the GPS function of Apple devices to create a host of statistics to help you log and improve your cycling performance.
-It records speed, time, distance and has an extensive array of workouts to follow, making it a virtual training partner.
+This comprehensive fitness app utilises the GPS function your phone to create over 250 statistics to help you log and improve your cycling performance (or choice of other activity, such as running, hiking, or indoor training).
+It records speed, time, distance and has an extensive array of workouts to follow, making it a great virtual training partner.
+Navigation is via Google or Apple maps and Cyclemeter will record your workout.

-The app also includes built-in announcements, so that you don't have to take your eyes off the road to know how you're doing.
+The app includes built-in announcements, and Siri is supported, so you don't have to take your eyes off the road to know how you're doing.
 Recorded data can be uploaded to Strava and other ride sharing websites.

-Advanced viewing and recording features are also available on the Elite plan, including automatic weather tracking, hybrid maps with traffic displayed and stop detection which pauses the recording when you stop, at junctions for example.
+Advanced viewing and recording features are additionally available on the Elite plan, including automatic weather tracking, hybrid maps with traffic displayed and stop detection, which pauses the recording when you stop at junctions, for example.

 Available for: iOS and Android